-Visiting Africa is your chance to glimpse things you don't see every day: lions, giraffes, elephants and many other wild animals.
-Get close to them the safe and comfortable way on a safari holiday.
-A safari gives you the protection and advice of a guide with the flexibility to explore in your own way.
+A safari trip to Africa promises adventure, sun and some things that you don't see every day: lions, giraffes, elephants and many other wild animals.
+Get close to them the safe and comfortable way as a safari gives you the protection and advice of a guide with the flexibility to explore in your own way.
 Below are our top tips for safari tours and destinations.

 Going on safari is a must when holidaying in Kenya.
 It's as essential as a gondola ride in Venice or sampling authentic pizza in Italy.
 Book a private safari experience, travel together, or be part of a small group tour.

 There's another national park in the capital city, Nairobi.
 Here, you have a rare chance to see the black rhino, which is on the verge of extinction.
-Kenya's nickname is 'the wildlife capital of the world', and Nairobi is where you can see almost 400 different varieties of birds.
+You might also spot almost 400 different varieties of birds.
+Kenya is labelled as 'the wildlife capital of the world' and Nairobi is certainly the place to prove this.

-For a close look at Kenya's big cats, like the Masai lion, trek out to Tsavo.
-At 8,000 square miles, Tsavo National Park is one of the world's biggest.
+For a close look at Kenya's big cats, like the East African lion, trek out to Tsavo.
+At 8,000 square miles, Tsavo National Park is one of the world's largest of its kind.
 The volcanic craters to the west of the park are surrounded by old lava flows from when they were active.

-The incredible range of things to see and do in South Africa is as you'd expect from 'the rainbow nation'.
-It's a culturally diverse region with 11 official languages.
+The incredible range of things to see and do in South Africa is what you'd expect from 'the rainbow nation'.
 People come to South Africa for destination weddings (and honeymoons), the rugby, the wildlife and the chance to explore.

-Making your South Africa trip an active one is easy.
 Safari holidays are a popular way to see the country, which has around 20 national parks.
-Kruger National Park is known as the home of the 'big five': rhinos, leopards, elephants, lions and buffalo.
+Kruger National Park is known as the home of the 'big five': rhinos, leopards, elephants, lions and buffaloes.
 The other tourist draw is Table Mountain National Park, which runs from Cape Town down to the Cape of Good Hope.